Adjunct Professor, Rowan University

 I work mainly in epistemology.
-My dissertation, supervised by David Christensen, explores issues surrounding permissivism about epistemic rationality and develops a theory of epistemic supererogation as a plausible form of permissivism.
+My dissertation, which was supervised by David Christensen at Brown University, explores issues surrounding permissivism about epistemic rationality and develops a theory of epistemic supererogation as a plausible form of permissivism.
 I also have research interests in ethics, philosophy of science (especially philosophy of probability) and decision theory.

 I am currently an Adjunct Professor at Rowan University.
 Previously I was Visiting Assitant Professor at Kansas State University.
 I having teaching interests in epistemology, logic, ethics, and philosophy of science.
 I have served as the primary instructor for classes in epistemology, ethics, logic, decision theory, the philosophy of probability, political philosophy, and introduction to philosophy.